 Within the Amish and Mennonite communities here, quilts have special significance.
 Quilts are made in these communities to mark marriages and births and therefore are made with love and special attention to detail.
 This same care and love can often be seen in the Amish quilts that are made for sale to outsiders.

-Amish Country Quilts has for the past 14 years been shipping the best of the quilts offered for sale here in Lancaster to wonderful customers across America and around the world.
+Amish Country Quilts has since 2001 been shipping the best of the quilts offered for sale here in Lancaster to wonderful customers across America and around the world.

 All the 'Amish quilts' offered for sale here share a common set of characteristics which collectively set them aside from quilts in general.
 The key characteristics for what we call Amish quilts begin with how they are intended to be used, and carries on with what goes into each quilt, and how and by whom they are made.